 2. There are no re-dos or second chances.

-In other words, if you KNOW the bride isn’t getting out the door for fifteen minutes and there’s something else you can do down the line that will take fifteen minutes (and, therefore, SAVE fifteen minutes) go do that first!
+In other words, if you know the bride isn’t getting out the door for fifteen minutes and there’s something else you can do down the line that will take fifteen minutes (and, therefore, save fifteen minutes) go do that first!
 Make that the first domino.
-In our experience, that’s the best way to reassure everyone and help them stay calm, and the most efficient way to still get (most, if not all) of everything you need.
+In our experience, that’s the best way to reassure everyone and help them stay calm, and the most efficient way to still get (most, if not all) of all the shots you want and need.

 Sometimes, we arrive to the bride’s getting ready room and hair and makeup is WAY behind schedule.
 For everyone.
 We have an hour until the bride is supposed to get in her dress, she hasn’t even started yet and there are still multiple bridesmaids to go.
 In that case, we recommend to our bride that she leapfrog over her remaining bridesmaids and get in the hair and makeup chair.
 It’s better for some of the bridesmaids not to have their hair or makeup done for the “robes” or “dress fluffing” photos than for the bride to be significantly late to her first look.
 The bridesmaids will have 30-60 minutes from the time the bride leaves for the first look to finish their hair and makeup anyways, so this is an easy solution.

 At a recent wedding, the groomsmen got stuck in traffic, and were about 30 minutes late for photos.
-So, to compensate for time, as soon as we were done with the bridesmaids, since the bride’s parents and a few other important family members were there early in anticipation of family formals, we took as many family formal combinations as possible until the guys arrived.
+So, to compensate for time, as soon as we were done with the bridesmaids, since the bride’s parents and a few other important family members were there early in anticipation of family formals, we took as many family formal combinations as possible (that didn’t require the groom) until the guys arrived.
 Just challenge yourself to keep finding things to shoot, whether it’s people or details.
 In this case, our bride got individual shots with the groom’s mom and a group shot with her mom and the groom’s mom, which wouldn’t normally be part of our rotation.
 But since we had the time, we did it!
+Time moves fast on wedding days and there isn’t a lot of it, so our goal is to be shooting as many minutes as we can be!
 Then, when the guys arrived, instead of spending as much time as we normally do with the guys, we just did a little less diversity of poses and pushed ourselves to finish each set quicker, getting ourselves back on time and giving a great experience to our bride and groom in spite of the circumstances.

-We always reserve 30 minutes for family formals before the ceremony, but sometimes, when things are really behind, that turns into 5, 10 or 15 minutes.
-In that case, in an effort to a) start the ceremony on time and b) still be done with family formals before the ceremony, so it doesn’t bleed into cocktail hour (where we have to get marriage license, sunset portraits and reception details done) we’ll ask our bride to physically star (with a pen) the five combinations that are most important to her (or however many we think we realistically have time for) and cross out everything that’s not if we didn’t get them.
-A lot of times, our bride will even make a comment like, “Oh yeah.
+We always reserve 30 minutes for family formals before the ceremony, but sometimes, when things are really behind, that turns into five, ten or fifteen minutes.
+In that case, in an effort to a) start the ceremony on time and b) still be done with family formals before the ceremony, so it doesn’t bleed into cocktail hour — where we have to get marriage license, sunset portraits and reception details done — we’ll ask our bride to physically star (with a pen) the five combinations that are most important to her (or however many we think we realistically have time for) and cross out everything that’s not if we can’t get to them.
+Oftentimes, our bride will even make a comment like, “Oh yeah.
 I just threw those on there if we had time.
 Don’t need those!”
-Once she’s starred what matters most and crossed out what doesn’t, we tell her that we’ll 100% for sure get the starred shots, and do our best to get anything else she wants at the reception.
+Once she’s starred what matters most and crossed out what doesn’t, we tell her that we’ll 100% (for sure) get the starred shots — and then do our best to get anything else she wants at the reception.

 Phew!
 We’re out of breath!
-We really hope this series has been helpful to you, and using the Three Ps will get your wedding days to start on time and stay on time, and give you the confidence to pivot in case they still get off time.
+We really hope this series How to Make a Wedding Photography Timeline has been helpful to you, and will give you the tools you need to get your weddings to start on time and stay on time, but also give you the confidence to make up time in case things get off track.

-If you need help building your first wedding timeline, or want access to the 10 wedding day timelines we use at every wedding we shoot and cover almost every situation, you can get them for just $29 by clicking here.
+Lastly, if you need help building your wedding photography timelines, or want access to the 10 wedding day timelines we use at every wedding we shoot — and cover almost every situation — you can get them for just $29 by clicking here!
+They guaranteed to help you create professional timelines faster than ever before, impress wedding planners with timelines they’ll love, too, and know exactly how we organize each section of the wedding day (and why) for the smoothest, most stress-free wedding days.